liang3588/MeshMAE/README.md

 ### Classification

-* To train the classification model from scratch, you should run this command:
+* To train the classification model from scratch, run this command:

 ```
 sh scripts/classification/train.sh
 ```

-* To finetune the classification model, you should run this command:
+* To finetune the classification model, run this command:
 ```
 sh scripts/classification/train_finetune.sh
 ```